mrisher/smtp-sts/spec.md

 of the delivery domain) can perform such a downgrade or interception attack.

 This document defines a mechanism for recipient domains to publish policies
 specifying:
    * whether MTAs sending mail to this domain can expect TLS support
    * how MTAs can validate the TLS server certificate presented during mail delivery
-   * what the recipient recommends the sender do with messages when TLS cannot be successfully negotiated
+   * what an implementing sender SHOULD do with messages when TLS cannot be be successfully negotiated

-The protocol described is separated into three logical components:
+The protocol described is separated into four logical components:
-   1. policy semantics: whether senders can expect a receiving server for the recipient domain to support TLS encryption, how to validate the TLS certificate presented, and what to do in case of failures
+   1. policy semantics: whether senders can expect a receiving server for the recipient domain to support TLS encryption and how to validate the TLS certificate presented
-   2. failure report format: a mechanism for informing recipient domains about aggregate failure statistics
-   3. policy authentication: how to determine the authenticity of a published policy delivered via DNS
+   2. policy authentication: how to determine the authenticity of a published policy delivered via DNS
+   3. failure report format: a mechanism for informing recipient domains about aggregate failure statistics
+   4. failure handling: what sending MTAs should do in the case of policy failures

 ## Terminology